 M-Audio EX-P Expression Pedal

-If you’re looking for the least expensive option you can find for a versatile and high-quality expression pedal, the M-Audio EX-P is the one you should look into.
+If you’re looking for the most versatility and high-quality expression pedal at the most budget price, the M-Audio EX-P is the one you should look into.
 It gives you a lot of the same features as other options on this list.
 It includes a polarity switch for wide brand compatibility and can be assigned to control a wide array of sound characteristics, from toggling an effect on and off to subtle pitch modulations.

 It’s also an incredibly light-weight pedal, which is helpful if you travel often with your equipment.
 The trade-off of this lighter weight is that the plastic used in its construction is thinner.
 While this is something to consider if you’re historically pretty rough with your pedals, it doesn’t feel cheap.
 Most players will still find it plenty sturdy for moderate use, and its textured surface is slip-resistant, making it easier to play than some costlier pedals.
 For the money, though, it will certainly qualify as the best cheap expression pedal around.